 Substitutions and additions

-- cottage cheese – I like using full-fat as I find it yields fluffier pancakes, but you can try low-fat or fat-free.
+- cottage cheese – I like using full-fat (whole milk cottage cheese) as I find it yields fluffier pancakes, but you can try fat-free or low-fat cottage cheese, but the results may vary, as they are not as thick.
 It doesn’t matter if you use large or small curd cottage cheese.

 - rolled oats – quick cooking oats will work instead of rolled.
 I have not tried this, but you should be able to use oat flour, a gluten-free flour mix, or whole wheat flour instead of rolled oats.
 Just add them to the blender, but you will probably not need to blend as long.